 They make crazy green spears coming out of a white wrapper, some varieties having greenish, some whitish, some red bulblets at the base.
 At times these bulbils make a set of bulblets and on more rare occasions a set of bulblets on top of that.
 Even without all the gymnastics, they are still pretty.

-Thankfully this onion is pretty popular as perennial alliums go, so can easily be found online (this link is for a greenhouse local to me that sells the bulbils through Amazon) or very likely as plants hiding in a local flower bed.
+Thankfully this onion is pretty popular as perennial alliums go, so can easily be found online or very likely as plants hiding in a local flower bed.
 I recommend you look there first because it’s very likely you’ll find some.

 They take care of themselves such that it’s more work to remove them than to lose them.
 Just get some and stick them somewhere and they will multiply waiting for you to start using them.
 It will be good to let them have the head start because once you start using them, you use a lot.